Jither/KeyPunk/README.md

 ===============================

-By default, KeyPunk is set up for a compromise between security and convenience, but is *is* opinionated about certain security considerations:
+By default, KeyPunk is set up for a compromise between security and convenience, but it *is* opinionated about certain security considerations:

 - The master password cannot be stored anywhere except in memory.
 This means it lives for the duration of the browser session.
 Even this can (in time) be disabled, requiring